lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial2/tutorial.rst

 ..  container:: figurelegend

-    a) Evolution of the total energy :math:`E` of the CNT with time :math:`t`.  b) Stress applied on the CNT during deformation, :math:`F_\text{cnt}/A_\text{cnt}`,
+    Figure: Figure: a) Evolution of the total energy :math:`E` of the CNT with time :math:`t`.  b) Stress applied on the CNT during deformation, :math:`F_\text{cnt}/A_\text{cnt}`,
     where :math:`F_\text{cnt}` is the force and :math:`A_\text{cnt}` the CNT surface area, as a function of the strain, :math:`\Delta L_\text{cnt} = (L_\text{cnt}-L_\text{cnt-0}/L_\text{cnt-0})`, where